BlakeRain/blakerain.com/content/weeknotes/2026-W07/index.md

   - Where's my Linux client for Proton Drive?
 Of course, go ahead and make another chat wrapper around an LLM, Proton.
 - Speaking of Proton, this week I learned that the [ProtonVPN] app for Linux is a Gtk application.
-  Whilst I'm very happy to see that it's not another Electron app, I'm not sure that I'm entirely happy with it being completely written in Python.
-But I'll take what I can get.
+  Whilst I'm very happy to see that it's not another Electron app, I'm not entirely thrilled that it’s written in Python.
+But I’ll take what I can get.

 [ProtonVPN]: https://github.com/ProtonVPN/proton-vpn-gtk-app/tree/stable